project management

 What I didn’t like about Asana

 If you like the customizable board view of Trello, you’ll find the board view in Asana to be limiting.
-It also has several limitations compared to Clickup.
+It also has several limitations compared to ClickUp.

 ClickUp